 Each lavender tea tree shampoo bar is handmade with Castor Oil, Coconut Oil, Olive Oil, Lavender and Tea Tree essential oils, water.
 And nothing else.

-All our soaps are Free from Palm Oil, Parabens, Sulphates, Triclosan, Phthalates and Cruelty, as well as being boxed in plastic free recycled (and recyclable) packaging.
-We are also registered with The Vegan Society, Cruelty Free International and have a Best rating with Ethical Consumer.
+All Friendly soaps are Free from Palm Oil, Parabens, Sulphates, Triclosan, Phthalates and Cruelty, as well as being boxed in plastic free recycled (and recyclable) packaging.
+Friendly Soap are also registered with The Vegan Society, Cruelty Free International and have a Best rating with Ethical Consumer.

 The transition to natural shampoo, issues and tips

 “The Transitional Purge”

 There is a transition when you switch from the standard chemical shampoos to a natural shampoo bar, commonly called ‘the purge’.
 When you first begin, your hair or scalp may become oily or dry or a bit of back and forth between the two.
 Your hair may feel frizzy or waxy like there is a residue still left over in your hair.

 Don’t panic, this is just your hair adjusting, your scalp needs time to rebalance oil production.
 It usually lasts about a week (depending on how damaged your hair is) and it will go away.

 Stick with it, once your hair has adjusted it will feel softer, cleaner and more manageable.
 This is because shampoo bars CLEAN and CONDITION your hair and scalp without stripping it of its natural sebum.
 If you have dandruff problems, you may find this clears up because your scalp is not getting dried out and your body is no longer reacting to the chemicals.